-All of these technologies have their ups and downs, and all require fine tuning in order to achieve the desired end product.
-Some are better for cannabinoid acid production, and some have a better terpene profiling of the products.
-Once the cannabis has extracted, the next step is often the purification of the extract.
+All of these technologies have their ups and downs, and all require fine-tuning in order to achieve the desired end product.
+Some are better for cannabinoid acid production, and some have better terpene profiling of the products.
+Once the cannabis has been extracted, the next step is often the purification of the extract.

 What to consider when choosing the best extraction technology?

 To evaluate the technologies, we have marked their performance in the following fields:

 - Solvent strength – how much solvent is used to extract the desired products.

 - Selectivity – how much undesired product will the solvent carry to the extract (most of this waste will have to be cleaned later)

 - Equipment footprint – the size and volume of the equipment for a given load to be extracted at a given time.

 - Cannabinoid separating ability – the ability of the process to define a single or a group of Cannabinoids at a reasonable time and yield.

 - Terpene separation – the ability to separate other molecules of pharmaceutical interest.

 - Solvent recycling – recovering the solvent for another extract, based on ease of recycling while minimizing carryover.